Civil aviation: Statistics

-The World Bank lists monotonously growing numbers for the number of passengers transported per year worldwide with a preliminary all-time high in 2015 of 3.44 billion passengers.
+The World Bank lists monotonously growing numbers for the number of passengers transported per year worldwide, except for a strong decrease during the COVID-19 pandemics.
+The preliminary all-time high was in 2019 with 4.46 billion passengers.
 Likewise, the number of registered carrier departures worldwide has reached a peak in 2015 with almost 33 million takeoffs.
 In the U.S. alone, the passenger miles "computed by summing the products of the aircraft-miles flown on each inter airport segment multiplied by the number of passengers carried on that segment" have reached 607,772 e6mi in 2014 (as compared to highway car traffic with 4,371,706 e6mi).
 The global seasonally adjusted revenue passenger kilometers per month peaked at more than 550 e9km (~6.6 trillion per year, corresponding to roughly 2000 km per passenger) in January 2016, a 7% rise over one year.
 The passenger numbers are distinctively more volatile than general economic indicators.
 Global political, economic or health crises have an amplifying effect.

+Global air travel demand reached a record high in 2024, with total full-year traffic rising 10.4% compared to 2023 and surpassing pre-pandemic (2019) levels by 3.8%.
+The overall passenger load factor also reached a record 83.5% for the year, reflecting record efficiency in filling available seats industry-wide.